 View Students' Certification Goals and Achievements

 Reading certification levels are the milestones of your students' reading practice achievements.
 As your students read more independently, pass quizzes, and earn points from those quizzes, they can earn reading certifications if you set certification goals.
 For more information, see Reader Certifications.
+Note: Certifications are not available when your class is using the K-2 goal model for reading practice goals; in the K-2 model, students earn badges instead of certifications.

 Follow the steps below to view your students' certification goals.